 She and her team want to know more about how freezing occurs, so they are using advanced computational methods to zoom in and observe individual molecules as they transition from a liquid to solid form.
 The focus will be on the “birth” of the solid phase, known as nucleation, Sarupria said.

 “If you really cool liquid down, it doesn’t instantly turn into a solid,” she said.
 “It takes a while.
 A nucleus has to form, just the right amount of that little bit of solid that will make the whole thing turn solid.
 That process is what we’re interested in.”

 Everyone has been taught that water freezes at 32 degrees Fahrenheit, but that’s not always the case.

 Some materials and conditions can cause water to freeze at higher or lower temperatures because of a molecular process called heterogeneous nucleation.
 In fact, pure water can be cooled down to minus 36.4 degrees Fahrenheit if done carefully.

 Sarupria expects her research will begin laying the groundwork for new materials that could be added to water so that ice will grow at a specified rate and temperature.
-What makes her approach unique is that she will be using specialized software her team developed and Clemson’s computing power to speed up sampling by more than a factor of 20.
+What makes her approach unique is that she will be using specialized software her team developed and Clemson’s world-class supercomputer (8th fastest academic supercomputer in the U.S.) to speed up sampling by more than a factor of 20.
 Her approach narrows down the options to the most promising materials, which can then be tested in a lab.
 Physically testing each possible material would take much longer and cost more.

 “This research is transformative because it provides a computationally inexpensive pathway to screen materials for ice nucleation propensity,” Sarupria said.